 Think of the last time you exercised and said to yourself, “I can do it” or “I can do three more reps” or “I can go another 10 minutes” with grit and determination.
 Did your words make you push harder?
 Did you give your very best effort to achieve your desired outcome?

 The common denominator in both circumstances is your inner voice.
 Yet the results are dramatically different depending on the nature of your “conversation.”
-Your statements can either gave you energy to push harder or they can suck the life out of you and cause you to quit.
+Your statements can either give you the energy to push harder, or they can suck the life out of you and cause you to quit.

 On the other hand, if our thoughts focus on our faults, mistakes, weaknesses, insecurities, or fears, it will be virtually impossible to feel confident and advance our lives forward.